Youth main banner

 Engage in an Educational Community Partnership

-Together with partner NGO Green Growth Asia Foundation, we have sponsored two schools in Langkawi (Sekolah Kebangsaan Ewa and Sekolah Menengah Kebangsaan Tunku Putra) to participate in the Kedah Eco-Schools Programme.
+Together with partner NGO Green Growth Asia Foundation, we sponsor three schools in Langkawi (Sekolah Kebangsaan Ewa, Sekolah Menengah Kebangsaan Tunku Putra and Sekolah Kebangsaan Temonyong) to participate in the Kedah Eco-Schools Programme.
 Eco-Schools is the world’s largest sustainable education programme, present in 68 countries and 52,000 schools.
 It supports the goals of the United Nations (UNESCO) Global Action Programme (GAP) on Education for Sustainable Development (ESD).
 The Eco-Schools initiative has a 3-year programme cycle that comprises preparation, implementation and reporting.

 /Young%20Reporter%20for%20the%20Environment%20visit